 CASPA opens April 27, 2016.
 Our deadline is Oct.
 1, 2016.
 Please apply one month prior to the deadlines.

-Apply by July 1st to be considered for the early interview date.
 See Admission Timeline for further details.

 This is a 24-month program of study that results in a Master’s of Science in Physician Assistant (MSPA).
 Following Heritage’s tradition of small class sizes and experienced faculty, the PA program faculty to student ratio is approximately 1:8.
 We offer 32 seats each year per class.
 The combined faculty has more than 38 years of medical education experience.
+Our program does not require the GRE.

 Classes for the first 12 months of the PA program are held on campus at Heritage University in Toppenish, WA.
 The curriculum is an organ/system-based concept with basic sciences and clinical preparatory sciences coordinated in each module.
 The program has an emphasis in health promotion, disease prevention, cultural sensitivity, ethics, and professionalism.
 The class schedule is Monday through Friday from 9 am to 4 pm with occasional after hour workshops including Saturdays.